 From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.
 God did this so that men would seek him and perhaps reach out for him and find him, though he is not far from each one of us.

 You can pray about any problem you have.
 It might be a problem so big that it weighs you down with stress and worry.
 You might think you have to handle it all on your own.
-But it’s too big for you to fix.
-You might think it can’t be fixed.
+But many times, it’s too big for you to fix.
+You might even think it can’t be fixed.

 What you really need is a change of perspective.

-However, if we see ourselves, our problems, and our God through a worldly (ungodly) perspective, God doesn’t seem big enough to handle what He says He’ll handle.
-It’s hard to relax and trust God when we see Him as being far away.
+However, if we see ourselves, our problems, and our God through a worldly (ungodly) perspective, God doesn’t seem big enough to handle what he says he’ll handle.
+It’s hard to relax and trust God when we see him as being far away.

 According to Acts 17, God is not far from us.
-Sure, there are problems to face, but I challenge you to sit at the feet of God and notice that the world isn’t such a problem when it’s in His hands.
+Sure, there are problems to face, but I challenge you to sit at the feet of God and notice that the world isn’t such a problem when it’s in God's hands.